cciw-uk/data-protection/DBS Officer Manual.rst

 The following points should be observed:

-* The DBS officer should alert the CCiW web master to the problem so that it can be fixed, and so that the security of any fallback mechanisms can be assessed.
+* You should alert the CCiW web master to the problem so that it can be fixed, and so that the security of any fallback mechanisms can be assessed.

-* The DBS officer may fall back to using manual emails in the place of automated ones, using their own email address, providing the points about handling sensitive data (above) are observed.
+* You may fall back to using manual emails in the place of automated ones, using you own email address, providing the points about handling sensitive data (above) are observed.